-Enjoy a slice of this Maple Pecan Banana Bread with your morning coffee.
+Enjoy a slice of this Pecan Banana Bread with your morning coffee.
 This sweet bread is a delicious breakfast or afternoon snack choice this fall.

 Lately I have stopped buying bananas.
 Mostly because our oldest is back at college, and the younger two just don't eat them when I do buy a bunch or two.

 A few weeks ago though, I picked up a small bunch of bananas because our daughter does like having a bowl of Peanut Butter Banana Ice Cream for her late-night snack.